-4.2 Achieve a distinctive identity and contribution for each USC campus through alignment with regional priorities.
+4.2 Achieve a distinctive identity and contribution for each UniSC campus through alignment with regional priorities.

-4.3 Initiate and strengthen mutually beneficial partnerships and collaborations, locally and globally, that align with, and provide momentum for, USC’s teaching and research areas of focus.
+4.3 Initiate and strengthen mutually beneficial partnerships and collaborations, locally and globally, that align with, and provide momentum for, UniSC’s teaching and research areas of focus.

-4.4 Strengthen USC’s organisational capacity for effective engagement and ensure the public positioning reflects the University’s strategic aspirations.
+4.4 Strengthen UniSC’s organisational capacity for effective engagement and ensure the public positioning reflects the University’s strategic aspirations.